Soham murders: Ian Huntley

 Ian Kevin Huntley was born in Grimsby, Lincolnshire, on 31 January 1974, the first of two sons born to Kevin Huntley and his wife, Lynda (née Nixon).
 The Huntley family were working class and at the time of the birth of their first child, lodged with Lynda's parents in Grimsby.
 Following the birth of their second child, Wayne, in August 1975, the family moved into a rented property in Immingham, where Huntley attended school.

 Huntley was a timid child, and something of a mother's boy.
 In his early years, he frequently threw tantrums in order to get his mother's attention; childhood friends later remarked how afraid he was of his stern father.

-At both primary and secondary school, Huntley was an average scholar.
+At both primary and secondary school, Huntley was an average pupil.
 He was regarded as a loner, an oddball and an attention seeker by his peers, and became a target for bullies.
 The bullying Huntley endured escalated when he entered Healing Comprehensive School aged 11, resulting in his academic performance waning.
 Huntley's parents enrolled their son in Immingham Comprehensive at age 13.
 He was again the target of physical and verbal bullying at this school, but did form a few friendships via a shared interest in computer games.
 Huntley also enjoyed football, and was an avid supporter of Manchester United.

 At the urging of his father, Huntley joined the Air Training Corps at age 13.
 His activities with this youth organisation fuelled an interest he had held since childhood for aeroplanes, and he seriously considered a future career with the Royal Air Force.
 Huntley also developed a hobby of plane spotting.
 Via this hobby, he became familiar with the environs of RAF Lakenheath.

 Despite having few friends, Huntley formed several relationships with girls while attending Immingham Comprehensive.
 Each of these girls was at least one year younger than himself; none of these relationships lasted longer than a few weeks.

 In 1990, Huntley finished his schooling, obtaining five GCSE passes.
-He chose not to enrol in college and instead committed himself to finding employment.
+He chose not to enrol in a college or sixth form, and instead committed himself to finding employment.
 Between 1990 and 1996, Huntley worked in a succession of menial jobs, but seldom held any job for long.
 He also viewed himself as something of a ladies' man, and was scrupulous about his personal appearance and personal hygiene.